-The 16% revenue growth from last year was mainly driven by the volume increase of core brands and price adjustment implemented in January 2016.
-Likewise, gross profit improved by 7% despite the 19% increase in cost of sales.
+The volume increase of key brands and price adjustment implemented in January 2016 resulted in a 14% revenue growth versus last year.
+Likewise, gross profit improved by 5% despite the 18% increase in cost of sales.

-Selling and marketing expenses were 3% lower compared to last year on account of more prudent spending in advertising and promotions.
-However, general and administrative expenses grew by 4% due to increase in personnel cost and corporate special program.
+The 3% decrease in selling and marketing expenses resulted from lesser expenditure in advertising and promotions.
+On the other hand, general and administrative expenses increased by 2% due to rise in personnel cost, corporate special program, and taxes and licenses.